bfontaine/advent-of-code/aoc2019/README.md

 # Advent of Code 2019

-These are my solutions to the [Advent of Code 2019][2019].
-This year, I’m doing each problem in a different language.
+These are my solutions to the [Advent of Code 2019][2019], each one in a different language.

+…Well, except all Intcode-related solutions starting from the day 5: since all of them are built atop the previous ones, they all reuse the same core in Crystal (`common/intcode.cr`).

 [2019]: https://adventofcode.com/2019